The application for 2022-2023 Co-Teaching Fellowships is currently open.

 Call for Applications: Humanities Center Co-Teaching Fellowships

-Eligibility.
-Successful applicants for the fellowship must be faculty members currently employed at the University of Pittsburgh, which includes appointment stream and tenure stream faculty.
+Eligibility: Successful applicants for the fellowship must be faculty members on continuing contract at the University of Pittsburgh, which includes appointment stream and tenure stream faculty.
 Applications should be authored by two faculty based in different departments.
-Additionally, both faculty should be in residence in Pittsburgh during the 2021-22 academic year of the fellowship, and they both commit to participating in the intellectual life of the Center.
+Additionally, both faculty should be in residence in Pittsburgh during the 2022-23 academic year of the fellowship, and they both commit to participating in the intellectual life of the Center.

-- The Humanities Center is committed to fostering a multidisciplinary humanities environment incorporating a diversity of experiences, identities, and disciplines.
-Applicants are invited to articulate how they and their proposed course would contribute to this goal (no more than 300 words);
+6. The Humanities Center is committed to fostering a multidisciplinary humanities environment incorporating a diversity of experiences, identities, and disciplines.
+Applicants are invited to articulate how they and their project would contribute to this goal (no more than 300 words).

-Deadline.
-Applications must be submitted by Monday, February 15, 2021.
+Deadline: Applications must be submitted by Monday, November 1, 2021.

 To apply, please attach your application as a single PDF to an email addressed to email@example.com.
 We will acknowledge your application on receipt.